AndrewMcM98/The-Boathouse-Restaurant/README.md

 In order to clone a repository, you should follow the below steps,
 1. On Github, select the project you wish to clone
 2. Once you have selected the project you wish to clone, navigate to the main page of the repository and click on the large icon, "Code"
-3. Once you have clicked on this icon, you will recieve a drop down, of which adjacent to the HTTPS address there will be a copy option
+3. Once you have clicked on this icon, you will receive a drop down, of which adjacent to the HTTPS address there will be a copy option
 4. Click on the copy option and proceed to the gitpod workspace
 5. In your gitpod workspace, proceed to the terminal at the bottom of the screen, and enter the following command with the copies https address as follows, git clone https-etc...
 6. Then press enter to create a cloned repository